xlievo/Business.AspNet/README.md

 To learn more about him, refer to the https://github.com/xlievo/Business.AspNet/tree/master/WebAPI use case

 Now, you can use HTTP and websocket to call the same interface, and have a document that can be debugged.
 Try it?
+If you know enough about Business.Core, you can call your API with any communication layer, including from the class library, ASP.NET just acts as the communication layer, you can even replace it with any communication layer you like.

 ## You want to control websocket?
 There are three ways of rewriting to help you